If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 McMaster Health Sciences focuses on the human aspect of science, including human health, wellness, and diseases.
 Health Sciences also allows you to take more electives, create close relationships with faculty, and, with 240 students admitted each year, you’ll feel like you’re part of a community.

-It also challenges you to think critically and problem solve, which you can’t always do in the large Life Sciences classes.
+It also challenges you to think critically and solve problems, which you can’t always do in the large Life Sciences classes.

 To learn more about McMaster Life Sciences, visit this page.